Code-Institute-Submissions/Samsmassageden/README.md

 users of the website are clinets and new customers of Sam's massage den.
 They come to the website wanting to book a massage or to contact Sam.

 ## User stories
-1. A new client wants to book in a particular type of massage
+1. A new client wants to book in a particular type of massage and so comes to the website in order to find out which treatment she would like.
-2. A client would like to find out about the pricing and length of a treatment
+2. A client would like to find out about the pricing and length of a  treatment and wants to keep a copy of the price list so she comes to the website and is able to download a copy of the price list for future reference.
-3. A client is unsure of how to conatct sam and is unsure of where she is located
+3. A client is unsure of how to conatct sam and is unsure of where she is located, by accessing the site the user is able to have a map view of where to find the location and how to contact Sam

 ## Design